bjnmercer/bjnmercer.github.io/_posts/2017-12-09-bgc-qbasic-draw-command.md

 val it : bool * (int * int) = (false, (15, 5))
 ```

 The Blind move is accomplished by storing a `DrawCommand` inside the B DU case.
-The nextCoord function matches on the B case and extracts the DrawCommand, and recursively calls itself.
+The `nextCoord` function matches on the B case and extracts the `DrawCommand`, and recursively calls itself.

 This demonstrates a nice feature of Discriminated Unions: the ability to refer to itself.
 This makes representing tree structures trivial.
 However, I discovered later that this is not the best way to handle this scenario.
 I will talk about that in the next article.